-- 1. Attends board and general meetings when possible.
-Finds someone to perform duties at general meetings when she cannot be there. - Orders new nametag from laser engraver and provides it to nametag box keeper.
-Annotates the latest copy of the club's Membership Spreadsheet with new member's information, and files copy of member's application form.
+- 1. Attends Business and General meetings when possible.
+Finds someone to perform duties at General meetings when he/she cannot be there. - 2.
+Orders new nametag from laser engraver and provides it to nametag box keeper.
+Annotates the latest copy of the Club's Membership Spreadsheet with new member's information, and files copy of member's application form.
 Emails a membership card to the new member. - 3.
-On January 1st of each year, sends an e-mail to all members saying that their membership may be renewed at either the January, February, or March general meeting and that any changes to their personal information (e.g. e-mail address) may also be made there.
-After the March meeting, membership forms will be mailed to everyone who has not renewed, making it clear that they will be dropped from the club's membership roster if they do not renew by April 15.
+On January 1st of each year, sends an e-mail to all members saying that their membership may be renewed at either the January, February, or March General meeting and that any changes to their personal information (e.g. e-mail address) may also be made there.
+After the March meeting, membership forms will be mailed to everyone who has not renewed, making it clear that they will be dropped from the Club's membership roster if they do not renew by April 15.
 Receives completed forms and dues payments and files forms.
-Notifies the secretary of any e-mail address changes.
-Annotates the latest copy of the club's Membership Spreadsheet with any changes to members' information, and files a copy of member's new application form (replacing the old).
-E-mails new membership cards to all who renew their membership. - 4.
-Updates the club's Membership Spreadsheet and the club's Membership List on the club's website to reflect new members, departed members, and when a member's status changes (i.e., name, address, phone number, e-mail), and promptly notifies the secretary of all e-mail changes. - 5.
-If a member dies, updates the Membership Spreadsheet, removes form from file, updates the Membership List on the club's website, and informs newsletter chair of the death so that it can be acknowledged in the next issue.
+Notifies the Secretary of any e-mail address changes.
+Annotates the latest copy of the Club's Membership Spreadsheet with any changes to members' information, and files a copy of member's new application form (replacing the old).
+E-mails new membership cards to all who renew their membership.

-- 6. Sees that the photos of club members on the club's website are up to date.
-Takes photos of new members and members where photos are missing (or has someone else take them) and sends them to the website manager for updating the club's website.
-Requests that the website manager have photos removed from the website when someone leaves the club and when a member dies. - 7.
-Periodically updates the club membership list maintained by Klingspor, adding new members after there are 5 or more, and deleting those who have dropped out of the club, at the end of each renewal cycle. - 8.
+- 4. Updates the Club's Membership Spreadsheet and the Club's Membership List on the Club's website to reflect new members, departed members, and when a member's status changes (i.e., name, address, phone number, e-mail), and promptly notifies the secretary of all e-mail changes. - 5.
+If a member dies, updates the Membership Spreadsheet, removes form from file, updates the Membership List on the Club's website, and informs newsletter chair of the death so that it can be acknowledged in the next issue. - 6.
+Sees that the photos of Club members on the Club's website are up to date.
+Takes photos of new members and members where photos are missing (or has someone else take them) and sends them to the Website Manager for updating the Club's website.
+Requests that the website manager have photos removed from the website when someone leaves the Club and when a member dies. - 7.
+Periodically updates the Club membership list maintained by Klingspor, adding new members after there are 5 or more, and deleting those who have dropped out of the Club, at the end of each renewal cycle. - 8.
 Reports the following prior year statistics to the Newsletter Chair each January: # member year before last; # members last year; and annual dues per member last year.

-Newsletter Chair:
+Newsletter Chair